 The best time to proceed with body contouring surgery is when your weight loss is mostly complete, and your weight has been stable for several months.
 If you have had surgery to help achieve weight loss, you may be required to wait at least a year before body contouring surgery.

-It is possible to have a consultation regarding potential surgery during your weight loss journey, i.e., before your weight loss has stabilised.
+It is possible to have a consultation regarding potential surgery during your weight loss journey, i.e., before your weight loss has stabilised, to explore your options.

 It is possible to combine surgical procedures to multiple areas in one operation.
-Surgery to the abdomen and breasts is one such combination that may be safely combined.
-There are some Medicare / health insurance restrictions to certain combinations.
+Surgery to the abdomen and breasts is one such combination that may be safely combined, depending on the unique circumstances of the individual.
+There are some Medicare and health insurance restrictions to certain combinations of surgeries performed at one time.

 The key considerations of combining surgery are:

 The potential surgical combinations will depend on your personal goals and requirements.
-If you are considering surgery to multiple areas, the order in which you may undergo these will depend on what is required to achieve your goals.
+If you are considering surgery to multiple areas, the order in which you may undergo these will also depend on what is clinically recommended to most likely achieve the desired outcome.

-Body contouring surgery is a permanent surgical procedure; however, it does not prevent future weight gain.
-It is important to maintain a healthy lifestyle with a balanced diet and regular exercise.
+Body contouring surgery is a permanent surgical procedure; however, it does not prevent future weight gain and the lifestyle factors that influence this.